park-sangbeom/park-sangbeom.github.io/_posts/2024-01-03-how-to-set-up-ROS.md

 - [ROS 2 Official Documentation](https://docs.ros.org/)
 - [ROS Answers (Q&A Site)](https://answers.ros.org/)
 - [ROS Discourse Forum](https://discourse.ros.org/)

-## Conclusion

-In this guide, you've learned how to install and set up ROS 1 or ROS 2, create a development workspace, and build your first package.
-While ROS has a learning curve, mastering these basic steps opens the door to the powerful world of robot programming.
-The modular nature of ROS allows you to focus on developing the specific functionality you need while leveraging the extensive ecosystem of existing packages and tools.

 ## One-line Installation Commands for Quick Setup